anne-urai/2022_Urai_choicehistory_MEG/README.md

 Urai &amp; Donner (2022).
 Persistent Activity in Human Parietal Cortex Mediates Perceptual Choice Repetition Bias. _bioRxiv_, https://doi.org/10.1101/2021.10.09.463755

 This script shows the order of running MEG analyses to reproduce the analyses and generate figures.
 If you use this code, please cite the paper.

 Anne Urai, Leiden University, 2022 a.e.urai@fsw.leidenuniv.nl

 # Data #

 Processed (ROI-extracted) data can be found at https://osf.io/v3r52/.
+Their format is explained [here](https://github.com/anne-urai/2022_Urai_choicehistory_MEG/tree/main/Data_description.md).

 Unfortunately, the raw data cannot be shared due to our consent form used at the time of data collection, and privacy regulations at our institutes.
 Please contact Anne Urai for access.